Disability Tax Credit Eligibility for Alzheimer’s Disease Sufferers

 • Nursing Home and Hospice Care – At some point, the family may need to consider getting outside help from a nursing home or hospice.
 The facilities can offer care and counseling if needed.

 If a loved one is showing signs of Alzheimer’s disease, be certain to see a physician or neurological doctor as soon as possible.
-There are organizations that can help support you and you may even qualify for a disability tax credit.
+Some organizations can help support you and you may even qualify for a disability tax credit.

-Alzheimer’s diagnosed patient are eligible for disability tax credit, call our consultants for information.
+Alzheimer’s diagnosed patients are eligible for the disability tax credit, call our consultants for information.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits